simpansoftware/Aurora-but-with-doom/README.md

   2. Shimboot
   3. Any future shims that are made
 <br>
-Flash the resulting board-aurora.bin to your flash drive, then plug it into your chromebook to expand the partition.<br><br>
-You can then either download recovery images or shims in the shim, or put them on the shim via mounting the 4th partition of the device on another linux machine and copying them into `/usr/share/aurora/images` on the mounted drive.

 # FAQ (Frequently Asked Questions)
 <br><b>I wanna use Shimboot.
 How can I?</b>